 - Use organic fertilizer whenever possible.
 Organic fertilizers release nutrients more slowly than conventional fertilizer, lessening the likelihood that excess nutrients will run off in stormwater.

 - If you are having problems with your lawn, don't keep adding chemicals.
 Test your soil to see if the underlying problem can be diagnosed.
 Soil can be tested through UMass Extension.

 - Hire a WaterSense Certified Landscape Irrigation Professional to review your system at the beginning of each irrigation season.
 This will help maximize the efficiency of your system, reducing your water consumption and saving you money.

 - Avoid over-watering to prevent excess runoff.
 A lawn needs just 1" of water per week to be green.
 Be sure to check weather reports.

-- Upgrade to a moisture sensor to ensure irrigating only when needed, and avoid using old-fashioned irrigation timers.
+- Upgrade to a moisture sensing irrigation controller to ensure irrigating only when needed, and avoid using old-fashioned irrigation timers.